tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/Activities/06-Stu_Composing_Masterpieces/README.md

 ### Hint

-Composing plots of different kind can help users visualize differences in data points.
+Composing plots of different kinds can help users visualize differences in data points.
 Consider composing plots of different kinds to help underscore similarities and differences in trends.

 Also, remember to sort data before plotting and leverage labels.
 This will help users glean better insights from the visualization.

+© 2019 Trilogy Education Services, a 2U, Inc. brand.
+All Rights Reserved.